Got a Question? Email Us email@example.com

 There are benefits all around when kids climb together.
 When kids work with one another to get to the top of a structure, they learn how to listen, communicate and cooperate.
 Cooperation, in particular, is an essential life skill that helps children build trust with one another.

-Before you invest in a climbing dome or structure or a jungle gym, there are a few important qualities to consider.
+Before you invest in a kids climbing dome or structure or a jungle gym, there are a few important qualities to consider.

 Indoors or outdoors: